roshbhaskar/PathVisualizer/README.md

 - Takes care of no solution case
 - Start and End nodes can be changed
 - Walls can be built on the grid which blocks the paths from the start to end
+- Calculates the total distance between the start and end nodes

 ### Reference